 Edinburgh is so much more than Harry Potter locations and the Fringe Festival.
 The city’s incredible scenery–Gothic architecture, a hilltop Castle, and Arthur’s Seat peak–combine to create a magical atmosphere unlike any other.

-Whether you’re a history buff, J.K.
-Rowling fan, or Scotch lover, you’re sure to be enchanted by this Scottish wonderland.
+Whether you’re a history buff, a bookish type, or Scotch lover, you’re sure to be enchanted by this Scottish wonderland.

 There’s so much to explore in Edinburgh, including Edinburgh Castle, the Royal Mile, Holyrood Palace, the Meadows, and more.
 Fortunately, I’ve already written a complete itinerary for the city to help you plan your visit!